Cool and calming chamomile iced latte with vanilla. This is a refreshing summer drink that’s perfect for relaxing into the afternoon.

 We’re having another chilled out weekend at home (as part of our chilled out summer at home hehe).
-We’re getting down to some home projects that we’ve been putting off and cooking a few new things from this beautiful cookbook.
+We’re doing some home projects that we’ve been putting off and cooking a few things from this beautiful cookbook.
 Leaving you with this refreshing sip and a few links that I enjoyed or learned something from this week.

 -Palm oil is a heated topic in the vegan community.
-The production of oil using the whole fruit in West Africa is a far cry from the refined product that finds its way into ice cream bars and salad dressings.
+The production of oil using the whole fruit in West Africa is a far cry from the refined product used in processed foods.
 “Suggesting that West African cuisine reconsider an ingredient that corporations have come to produce and exploit is like arguing a fonio farmer in Senegal should not water her crops because somewhere else in the world water is sold in plastic bottles.”

 -I love Alicia Kennedy’s writing on food and related food issues, and have linked to it here before!
 I signed up for her newsletter last week and would recommend that you do the same.

 -I’m learning a lot from the All My Relations podcast about representation of Native peoples in media and what it means to be a Native person in these times.
 This episode on Food Sovereignty was enlightening.

 -Well, this article on avocado oil was a bummer!
 “According to the study, 82 per cent of commercially available avocado oils had either gone off prior to their best-before dates or had been adulterated with cheaper fats.”

 –Black Communities Have Always Used Food as Protest

 -“Across the country, restaurateurs and chefs are reinvigorating familiar dishes of Mexican and Mexican American cooking for a new generation while also nudging the cuisine closer to its pre-Columbian heritage, an omnivorous but plant-heavy diet rooted in corn, beans, squash, wild greens, cactus, nuts and chiles.”